AnshAg111/Trending-Topics-Web-Scrapper/README.md

 # Trending Topics Web Scrapper

-A Flask-based web application that retrieves and displays top five trending topics along with metadata and stores query details in a MongoDB database.
+A Flask-based web application that retrieves and displays top five trending topics from Twitter homepage along with metadata and stores query details in a MongoDB database.
 This project uses Selenium for scraping, Flask for the web framework, and MongoDB for data storage.

 ---